chrper80/Milestone-project2/README.md

    * When pressing the buttons, make sure also that only one card opens
    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window that should

-Result: everything works as intended.
+**Result**: everything works as intended.

 * Go to CV
    * Try the menu items by hovering and clicking
    * Try the functions of the pdf
    * Scroll down to the footer and try all the icons by hovering and clicking, make sure everything opens in a new window that should

-Result: everything is working as intended.
+**Result**: everything is working as intended.

 * Go to the Contact page
    * Fill out and send the form and see if there comes a popup confirmation
    * Turn off the wifi and do the same as above, wait for the error message
    * When the form is sent, it should reset
+   * hover over the button to see a change of state
    * Try all the menu items by clicking and hovering
    * Hover over the red marker on the map to see a little message
-    * Scroll down to the footer and try thi icons by clicking and hovering, make sure everything opens in a new window
+   * Scroll down to the footer and try the icons by clicking and hovering, make sure everything opens in a new window

+**Result**: everything works as intended.